-For this year, CGS has continued to meet its set targets in the last financial year in terms of service delivery.
-The enterprise has been providing void cleaning and gardening maintenance services to our in-house maintenance team to improve the quality and cleanliness of our re-lets properties and this has reduced the void period significantly.
+The enterprise has been providing essential cleaning and gardening service to our in-house maintenance team to improve the quality and cleanliness of our communal areas.

-The rubbish clearance that was introduced as part social enterprise in the last financial year has taken off well.
-We have responsibly removed over 70 metric tonnes of general household waste last year.
-It is on this successful backdrop that we have now introduced a new business in tree surgery maintenance to help maintain overgrown trees in all our estates at a moderate cost, thereby creating value for money for the Association.
+The tree surgery that was introduced in the last financial year has taken off well.
+The service has helped to maintain overgrown trees in all our estates at a moderate cost, thereby creating value for money for Squared.